 New York was originally settled by the Dutch and called

 New Netherlands until the English took control of it in 1664.
-It would hold its colony status up until 1775 when the Revolutionary War patriots of New York declared themselves the government.
+It would hold its colony status up until 1775, when the Revolutionary War Patriots of New York declared themselves the government.

-New York City was captured by the British in the American Revolutionary War and would be used as base of operations for the British.
+New York City was captured by the British in the American Revolutionary War and would be used as the base of operations for the British.
 It would be evacuated by the British and officially recognized as an American State in 1783.

 New Jersey Colony

 During the American Revolution, New Jersey was governed by William Franklin, the son of Benjamin Franklin, until he was arrested for being an enemy of the cause of liberty in this country.

 The two would clash for some time until 1701 Penn granted Delaware a separate assembly.
-It would still be governed by the same governor as Pennsylvania, but would eventually become an independent state after the Declaration of Independence.
+It would still be governed by the same governor as Pennsylvania but would eventually become an independent state after the Declaration of Independence.
 Signers Caesar Rodney, George Read, and Thomas McKean come from Delaware.